-Welcome to the School of Religion, Theology, and Peace Studies where we continue a tradition of scholarship that goes back to the very foundation of Trinity College Dublin.
+Welcome to Conflict Resolution and Reconciliation in the School of Religion, Theology, and Peace Studies where we continue a tradition of scholarship that goes back to the very foundation of Trinity College Dublin.

 The School of Religion, Theology, and Peace Studies is one of the twelve Schools that comprise Trinity College's Faculty of Arts, Humanities and Social Sciences.
 It brings together biblical studies, theology, ethics, theory of religion, and international conflict and peace studies as independent but related disciplinary fields.